htil/bdr/README.md

 ### Running the Code

-Open a terminal and launch the bebop_driver.
+Open a terminal, navigate to the bebop_driver workspace and launch it.

 ```
+$ source devel/setup.bash
 $ roslaunch bebop_driver bebop_node.launch
 ```